 20. All Cabinet papers seeking policy approvals for proposals that will result in government bills, must address the issue of whether the proposed Act is to bind the Crown.
 See Cabinet Office Circular CO (02) 4 Acts Binding the Crown: Procedures for Cabinet Decisions.

-24. All policy proposals submitted to Cabinet that involve "regulatory options" (the potential introduction of new legislation (bills or regulations), or changes to/the repeal of existing legislation) must be accompanied by an Impact Statement unless an exemption applies.
-See the page on Impact Statements for more information, and a list of situations in which exemptions apply.
+21. All policy proposals submitted to Cabinet that involve "regulatory options" (the potential introduction of new legislation (bills or regulations), or changes to/the repeal of existing legislation) must be accompanied by a Regulatory Impact Assessment unless an exemption applies.
+See the CabGuide page on Impact Analysis for more information, and a list of exemptions.

-25. indicate whether or not impact analysis requirements apply and whether an impact statement has been prepared and is attached to the Cabinet paper and, if not, the reasons why;
+22.1 indicate whether or not the Impact Analysis requirements apply and whether a Regulatory Impact Assessment has been prepared and is attached to the Cabinet paper and, if not, the reasons why;

-25. provide an agency opinion on the quality of the impact analysis, which is a statement on whether the reviewer considers that the information and analysis summarised in the impact statement meets/does not meet/partially meets the quality assurance criteria, and comment on any issues that have been identified in relation to any of the dimensions of quality set out in the quality assurance guidance.
+22.2 provide an agency opinion on the quality of the Impact Analysis, which is a statement on whether the reviewer considers that the information and analysis summarised in the Regulatory Impact Assessment meets/does not meet/partially meets the quality assurance criteria, and comment on any issues that have been identified in relation to any of the dimensions of quality set out in the quality assurance guidance.

-26. Remember to attach the Impact Statement as a separate attachment in CabNet when submitting the paper.
+23. Remember to attach the Regulatory Impact Assessment as a separate attachment in CabNet when submitting the paper.